-Bupa By You Treatment and Care policies only provide cover for out-patient consultations and diagnostic tests for six months after you're discharged from hospital for day-patient or in-patient treatment or an out-patient operation.
-These also need to be related to the day-patient or in-patient treatment or out-patient operation you received in hospital.
-If you have a Bupa By You Treatment and Care policy, and you need private consultations or diagnostic tests before you go into hospital for day-patient or in-patient treatment or an out-patient operation you'll need to choose whether to pay for these yourself or use the NHS.
+Bupa Health Essentials policies only provide cover for out-patient consultations, therapies, and complementary medicine for six months after your discharged from hospital for day-patient or in-patient treatment.
+These also need to be related to the day-patient or in-patient treatment you received in hospital.
+If you have a Bupa Health Essentials policy, and you need private consultations or therapies before you go into hospital for day-patient or in-patient treatment you'll need to choose whether to pay for these yourself or use the NHS.
 We can talk through your options with you including the use of our Direct Access service.
-Out-patient treatment such as therapies or complementary medicine is covered once a diagnosis of your condition has been made.